Dr Sarah Cullen

 Peter has worked extensively in England, Central and East Africa, American and Australia holding senior engineering positions in each country.
 In addition to the above countries, he has provided consulting to organizations in New Zealand, Singapore, Indonesia, Thailand, France, Denmark, Holland and UAE.

-PAmbrose has played an active part in industry associations.
+Ambrose has played an active part in industry associations.
 He was seconded by Shell to the initial task force responsible for developing the Oil Companies International Marine Forum, Ship Inspection Report Exchange (SIRE Scheme) and played an active part in SIRE throughout his tenure with Shell and BHP.
-He has also been actively involved in Intertanko (Association of Independent Tanker Owners based in Oslo & London) and Intercargo (Association of Independent Dry Bulk Carrier Owners based in London) and is currently on the Intertanko pilotage working group and the Intercargo representative in Australasia.
+He has also been actively involved in Intertanko (Association of Independent Tanker Owners based in Oslo & London) and Intercargo (Association of Independent Dry Bulk Carrier Owners based in London).

 Lindsay Dewberry is the Principal of Panache Training & Consulting Pty Ltd. He is involved in developing and delivering programs across workplaces and academic environments.